 5) Amplitube 4 Comes With iRig HD 2

-Amplitube 4 is one of the most popular amp simulators for guitar players and Garageband users, and an iRig HD 2 purchase comes with the software for free.
+Amplitube 4 is one of the most popular amp simulators for guitar players and Garageband users (although, they’ve since updated it to Amplitube 5 on Plugin Fox), and an iRig HD 2 purchase comes with the software for free.

 However, all of the amps, cabs, and effects it comes with are not free.
 It’s up to you if you want to buy any of them, but it’s worth considering.